- IASS (Information Advice and Support Services)

 Children that attend mainstream school who have functional difficulties relating to self care, classroom activities and leisure that are having an impact on their ability to manage in their daily lives.
 These difficulties cannot be attributed to significant physical difficulty or general delay.

-The Inclusion Team provide a service for children from 0-19 who have a diagnosis of physical disability and requiring functional assessment and advice.
+The Physical Disabilities Team provide a service for children from 0-19 who have a diagnosis of physical disability and requiring functional assessment and advice.
 The team support children who may need rehabilitation following trauma, deteriorating conditions and children receiving palliative care.

 Children who are under school age who have identified difficulties with regard to how they function in everyday life.
 This team also provides input as required into the Multi-disciplinary Assessments at the Child Development Centres.